paul-distefano/graphrag-toolkit/README.md

 ## v2.x

 v2.x of the graphrag-toolkit includes a number of breaking changes.
-The [graph model]((./docs/graph-model.md)) has changed so that the lexical graph can better co-exist with domain-specific graph data.
+The [graph model](./docs/graph-model.md) has changed so that the lexical graph can better co-exist with domain-specific graph data.
 The `LexicalGraphIndex` [configuration](./docs/indexing.md#configuring-the-extract-and-build-stages) has also changed.

 ## Installation

-The graphrag-toolkit requires python and [pip](http://www.pip-installer.org/en/latest/) to install.
+The graphrag-toolkit requires Python and [pip](http://www.pip-installer.org/en/latest/) to install.
 You can install the graphrag-toolkit using pip:

 ```
 $ pip install https://github.com/awslabs/graphrag-toolkit/archive/refs/tags/v2.0.1.zip